-Killing Yellow Jackets is a difficult and dangerous task to the untrained citizen.
+Killing Yellow Jackets is a difficult and dangerous task for the untrained citizen.
 Nothing strikes fear more than seeing those wasps buzzing around your property, and the fear of a yellow jacket sting is something that we are all familiar with.
 Here at Pegasus Pest Control we offer the best wasp extermination and wasp nest removal service in Elk Grove, West Sacramento, and Roseville.
-Before we get in to how to get rid of Yellow Jackets we should answer some of the most common questions about these winged terrors.
+Before we get into how to get rid of Yellow Jackets we should answer some of the most common questions about these winged terrors.

 What Are The Common Types Of Wasp In West Sacramento?

-There are two common types of wasps in West Sacramento, the Yellow Jacket and the Paper Wasp.
+There are two common types of wasps in West Sacramento, the Yellow Jacket, and the Paper Wasp.
 They cause the most trouble for our community.
 They are what are known as social wasps.
 Much like ants and termites, the social wasps form colonies and work in unison towards common goals.
 They build nests in the spring and their entire social structure is centered on a queen wasp.
-For this article we will be focusing on the Yellow Jacket.
+For this article, we will be focusing on the Yellow Jacket.

 What Is A Yellow Jacket?